 Beekeeping is a fascinating and rewarding hobby but should not be entered into without careful thought and proper training.

 Bee behaviour can be complex and sometimes difficult to interpret.
-Only with proper training and some hands-on experience is it possible to understand and properly manage a colony of bees so as to prevent them being a nuisance to others.
-Badly managed honeybees can spread disease to others and stings can be life-threatening.
+Only with proper training and some hands-on experience is it possible to understand and manage a colony of bees to prevent them being a nuisance to others.
+Badly managed honeybee colonies can spread disease and stings can be life-threatening.

-Just like any other livestock, honey bees have to be carefully and regularly checked - at least once a week during the summer season (late April to September).
-This is to monitor the health of the bees and enable the beekeeper to anticipate swarming and take swarm prevention measures if necessary.
+Just like livestock, honeybees need to be regularly checked - at least once a week from April to September.
+This is to monitor health and anticipate swarming, so the beekeeper can take swarm prevention measures if required.

-To undertake a reputable training course, preferably with an organisation that is part of the British Beekeepers Association
+Undertake a reputable training course before you get any bees, preferably with an organisation that's part of the British Beekeepers Association.

-The support of an experienced beekeeper for your first couple of seasons
+Try and get some support from an experienced beekeeper - at least for your first couple of seasons.

-A safe and appropriate place to keep your bees, where they will not present a hazard to neighbours
+Identify an appropriate place to keep your bees, one with enough space where they will not present a hazard to neighbours or passers-by.

-At least £500 to purchase the necessary equipment to start
+Be aware that it will cost at least £500 to buy the necessary equipment to start with, even secondhand.